Description of Recommended Software

 |MICROMEDEX 2.0 – Drug Interactions||

 Clinicians can check a patient's entire medication list simultaneously for potentially harmful interactions and view severity ratings that range from contraindicated to minor. iOS and Android app.
-(Get the access code to our institutional subscription.)
+(Requires access code to our institutional subscription.)

 |MICROMEDEX 2.0 – IV Compatibility||

 Enhances patient safety by pinpointing potentially dangerous combinations and helps clinicians interpret conflicting compatibility results. iOS and Android app.
-(Get the access code to our institutional subscription.)
+(Requires access code to our institutional subscription.)